The Hitchhiker's Guide to the Galaxy: And Another Thing...

 It was announced in September 2008 that Eoin Colfer, author of Artemis Fowl, had been commissioned to write the sixth instalment entitled And Another Thing... with the support of Jane Belson, Adams's widow.
 The book was published by Penguin Books in the UK and Hyperion in the US in October 2009.

 The story begins as death rays bear down on Earth, and the characters awaken from a virtual reality.
 Zaphod picks them up shortly before they are killed, but completely fails to escape the death beams.
 They are then saved by Bowerick Wowbagger, the Infinitely Prolonged, whom they agree to help kill.
 Zaphod travels to Asgard to get Thor's help.
 In the meantime, the Vogons are heading to destroy a colony of people who also escaped Earth's destruction, on the planet Nano.
 Arthur, Wowbagger, Trillian and Random head to Nano to try to stop the Vogons, and on the journey, Wowbagger and Trillian fall in love, making Wowbagger question whether or not he wants to be killed.
 Zaphod arrives with Thor, who then signs up to be the planet's God.
 With Random's help, Thor almost kills Wowbagger.
 Wowbagger, who merely loses his immortality, then marries Trillian.

 Thor then stops the first Vogon attack and apparently dies.
 Meanwhile, Constant Mown, son of Prostetnic Jeltz, convinces his father that the people on the planet are not citizens of Earth, but are, in fact, citizens of Nano, which means that it would be illegal to kill them.
 As the book draws to a close, Arthur is on his way to check out a possible university for Random, when, during a hyperspace jump, he is flung across alternate universes, has a brief encounter with Fenchurch, and ends up exactly where he would want to be.
 And then the Vogons turn up again.

 In 2017 it was adapted for radio as the Hexagonal Phase of the radio series, with its premiere episode first transmitted on 8 March 2018 (exactly forty years, to the day, from the first episode of the first series, the Primary Phase).

 Omnibus editions

 Two omnibus editions were created by Douglas Adams to combine the Hitchhiker series novels and to "set the record straight".
 The stories came in so many different formats that Adams stated that every time he told it he would contradict himself.
 Therefore, he stated in the introduction of The More Than Complete Hitchhiker's Guide that "anything I put down wrong here is, as far as I'm concerned, wrong for good."
-The two omnibus editions were The More Than Complete Hitchhiker's Guide, Complete and Unabridged (published in 1987) and The Ultimate Hitchhiker's Guide, Complete and Unabridged (published in 1997).
+The two omnibus editions are The More Than Complete Hitchhiker's Guide, Complete and Unabridged (published in 1987) and The Ultimate Hitchhiker's Guide, Complete and Unabridged (published in 1997).